woodban/Landslide-detector/README.md

 The system is designed to provide alerts based on two critical conditions:

 #### 1. Soil Moisture Alert
-* The LCD displays real-time readings of the soil moisture percentage.
+* The LCD displays real time readings of the soil moisture percentage.
 * If moisture levels **exceed 60%**, the system triggers an alert.
 * The alert message **"Landslide Alert!"** is displayed on the LCD, and an audible alarm is activated through the buzzer.